Yearly Archives: 2017

 Innovation Paper – Digital Citizen Engagement

-Digital ID and Authentication Council of Canada a Publishes a Member Submitted Innovation White Paper Discussing Digital Citizen Engagement
+Digital ID and Authentication Council of Canada Publishes a Member Submitted Innovation White Paper Discussing Digital Citizen Engagement

 Digital Identity Authentication and Online Citizen Engagement, by PlaceSpeak